 Simple and delicious, fry up a spam sandwich with cheddar cheese, eggs, and a thick slice of Spam on toast.
-This comforting breakfast sandwich can easily be customized many different ways as well.
+This comforting breakfast sandwich can easily be customized in many different ways as well.
 Check out my ideas for this easy recipe below.

 Ingredients & Substitutions